 7) Season with love and enjoy topped with coriander leaves and popped water lily seeds for the perfect crunch

-This dish is best enjoyed when topped with fresh coriander leaves!
+Kitchri the ayurvedic food is best enjoyed when topped with fresh coriander leaves!

 (That is if you’re part of #teamcoriander (or cilantro as our American friends say!) - did you know that coriander tastes like soap to some people and that it is mostly a genetic disposition whether you like it or not?
 We LOVE a fresh heap of coriander on almost everything but we also don’t judge you if you skip this step or add some other fresh herbs like parsley instead.